QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/hardening/openscap/content/index.md

 <ind:instance datatype="int" operation="equals">1</ind:instance>
 ```

-⚠️ If the second line is missing, build will fail.
+⚠️ If the second line is missing, the build will fail.
 </details>

 There are multiple tags that can support a list of values, such as `ind:path`.
 For instance, we can check if at least one file is valid.